webb/NIEM.github.io/training/iepd-developer/assemble-and-document/index.md

 ---
 title: Assemble and Document
 icon: fa-envelope-o
-description: The assemble and document phase is the next step you take in IEPD development.
+description: Assemble and Document is the next phase in IEPD development after the Build and Validate phase.
 ---

 {{ page.description}}